Common Canine Ailments

 - I work (hard) to keep them at a healthy weight.
 Early in the morning before I leave for work we go out for a long walk or jog in our dog park and enjoy a little vigorous ball playing.
 Sometimes they?d rather play with each other, and watching them run and roll around is so much fun that people often stop to watch them.
 At midday, they go out for another long walk, and after work, we go out yet again for more play.

-- I feed them a healthy, natural diet of organic meats, fresh fish, dark, leafy greens, carotene-rich foods, berries, Flax Fur Pets® for its rich essential fatty acid content , probiotics and Vitamins for Dogs.
+- I feed them a healthy, natural diet of organic meats, fresh fish, dark, leafy greens, carotene-rich foods, berries and probiotics.
 To monitor their weight I make an effort not to overfeed them, although I have to admit that sometimes I do succumb to their big, brown, longing eyes!

 - Because they?re long-backed, short-legged dogs and do play rather vigorously, I massage them regularly.
 If I detect a slight spasm or any sign of discomfort, I bring them to their holistic vet, Dr. Kari DeLeeuw at Coastal Holistic, for a gentle chiropractic adjustment.